Skip to main content

 Google collects real user data on INP as part of the Chrome User Experience Report (CrUX).

-You could script a user interaction in a lab environment to collect lab data for INP.
+INP data is not typically available during synthetic testing because it requires user interaction.
+However you could script a user interaction in a lab environment to collect lab data for INP.
 Keep in mind that each page interaction can have different performance characteristics, depending on what UI element the user interacts with and when that interaction happens.

 The INP Debugger lets you identify page elements with poor responsiveness in a lab environment.
 The tool automatically interacts with page elements and measures the response delay.